csrihat/Delay-Disruptant-FM-Radio/README.md

 This project implements a dual-receiver delay-disruptant FM radio using two RTL-SDR devices with an active–passive failover design.
 The system continuously monitors RSSI (received signal strength) from the primary receiver and automatically switches to the backup receiver when the signal drops below a defined threshold.

-The focus of this implementation is on **signal-level failover control and observability**; audio playback is not required for validation and is left as future work.
+The focus of this implementation is on **signal-level failover control and observability**; audio playback is not required for validation.

 ## Requirements